zlatozar/etudes/ComputerSimulation/InstructionSet.md

 The 20-bit two's complement integer immediate operand I (the subtrahend) is subtracted from the value in register R1 (the minuend) and the result stored in register R1.
 The difference is compared to zero to set the CCR.
-If overflow occurs, only the O bit of the CCR is set.
+If _overflow occurs_, only the O bit of the CCR is set.

 p.
 116 (12 ops codes)